AlexanderPoone/tempusespatium/README.md

 [Refresh all articles]
 Set name: [_2020-01-01 00:02:04______] <- cannot be empty !

-This is a RecyclerView:
+// This is a RecyclerView:

   [________________________________________]
   [_(img) Kalman filter__(smallDesc)_______] (-) <- read-only text field
   [_(img) Hungarian algorithm__(smallDesc)_] (-)
-If time allowed, disable shuffle, drag to move.
+// If time is allowed, disable shuffle, drag to move.

-[OK] [Cancel]
+[R.string.ok] [R.string.cancel]
 ```
 Also Quizlet.